magento/knowledge-base/docs/guides/kb-labels-guide.md

 ## Labels for the issue being fixed/described

-* Use low case, with exception of proper nouns.
+* Use low case, with the exception of proper nouns.
 * Do not use synonyms, one label for one entity.
 * One word labels are preferable.
 Do not convert an error message to a label.